bambinos/bambi/docs/getting_started.rst

 Alternative back-ends
 ---------------------

 Bambi defaults to using the NUTS MCMC sampler implemented in the PyMC3 package for all model-fitting.
-However, Bambi also supports the Stan MCMC sampling package, via the `PyStan <https://github.com/stan-dev/pystan>`_ interface.
+However, Bambi also supports the NUTS sampler from Stan MCMC sampling package, via the `PyStan <https://github.com/stan-dev/pystan>`_ interface.
 To switch from PyMC3 to Stan, all you have to do is specify ``backend='stan'`` in the ``fit()`` call:

 .. code-block:: python